 The next-generation of H.264/AVC intra-frame coding, this format establishes a cost-efficient ecosystem for HD high-frame-rate and 4K 60p production.
 It supports HD to 4K with superb efficiency and beautiful 10-bit pictures.

-Our S-Log technology maximises the performance of the camera sensor to capture more information, providing a wider colour gamut, dynamic range and tonal range than traditional video footage.
+Our S-Log technology maximizes the performance of the camera sensor to capture more information, providing a wider color gamut, dynamic range, and tonal range than traditional video footage.

-This standard format for high-end production, postproduction, and programme exchange is also known as the SR codec.
+This standard format for high-end production, post-production, and program exchange is also known as the SR codec.
 It is a visually loss-less codec with superior picture quality, and is supported by a robust SR workflow.